News & Deep Analysis

 Direct News

-• Deal consideration totaled $34.9 billion: $199.91 in cash plus 0.3399 SNPS share per ANSYS share (per company filings).
+• Consideration: $199.91 cash plus 0.3399 Synopsys (SNPS) share per ANSYS share.

 Historical Context

-Financial implications and near-term impacts
+Investor implications and near-term watchlist

 Investor FAQ